-We know, it’s tempting to get our favorite new reads on our doorstep overnight.
+Of course, it can be tempting to get our favorite new reads delivered to our doorstep overnight.
 During these tricky times, it’s more important now than ever before to shop small and support minority businesses.
 Buying from a small business directly keeps their lights on and doors open while putting money back into the community.
 Supporting small, Black-owned businesses clears the way for future generations to see success and know they too can dream big!
 That is what it’s all about, amplifying Black businesses and doing our part to celebrate voices in our communities that have been silenced or hidden for far too long.

 So without further adieu, here are 8 Black-owned bookstores with premium online selections.
 Ahead, enjoy shopping small right from your couch.